Jennifer’s broadcasting career spans four decades in news.

 He has a Bachelor of Journalism degree from the University of Missouri-Columbia, and his interests include tennis, photography, and documentary filmmaking.
 He’s currently working on “Johnnie Be Good,” a music documentary about Rock and Roll Hall of Fame pianist Johnnie Johnson.

-Art is married and has an adult daughter.
+Art is married and has an one daughter.

 For booking and promotion: firstname.lastname@example.org

 · 8 corn or flour tortillas

 · 4 fish fillets (4-6 ounce each) (tilapia or mahi-mahi or swordfish)